Apache CloudStack on RaspberryPi4 with KVM

 tail -f /var/log/cloudstack/management/management-server.log

-:8080/client and log in using the default credentials – username admin
+After management server is UP, proceed to http://192.168.1.10:8080/client/primate (change the IP suitably) and log in using the default credentials – username admin and password password.

-The following is an example of how you can setup an advanced zone in the 192.168.1.0/24 network.
+The following is an example of how you can set up an advanced zone in the 192.168.1.0/24 network.

 Setup Zone

-Go to Infrastructure > Zone and click on add zone button, select advanced zone and provide following configuration:
+Go to Infrastructure > Zone and click on add zone button, select advanced zone and provide the following configuration:

 Name - any name